SSWConsulting/SSW.Rules.Content/rules/do-you-know-that-you-cant-use-2010-managed-metadata-with-office-2007-out-of-the-box/rule.md

 ---
+seoDescription: "Use managed metadata effectively across all Office versions with OnePlaceMail's UI, compatible with Office 2003, 2007 and File Explorer."
 type: rule
 archivedreason:
 title: Do you know that you can't use 2010 Managed Metadata with Office 2007 out of the box?